CalebWilson/Hanoi/README.txt

 	To run the program with custom number of pieces and custom animation speed, do:
 		- python3 hanoi.py [number of pieces] [number of seconds between frames]

+	You can also replace the number of seconds between frames with the word "manual" to make the program wait for a carriage return from the user between each frame.